Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Cast operations, their use and the motivation of the work

 \subsection{Motivation}

-In this research, we \foreignlanguage{british}{hypothesise} that in large and mature projects such as Chromium, where code is reviewed before it is merged in the application, there are hints in program identifiers that point to their purpose.
+In this research, we hypothesise that in large and mature projects such as Chromium, where code is reviewed before it is merged in the application, there are hints in program identifiers that point to their purpose.
 We aim to use this natural language information in identifiers to understand if \emph{named casts} are being used for good software engineering reasons.
-If not, we aim to identify poor practices.
+If this is not the case then we aim to identify when the named casts are being poorly implemented, such as when they are part of unoptimised or buggy code.
 For example, the actual to formal binding for the method \lstinline+SetInteger+ binds \lstinline+error+ of type \lstinline+QuicErrorCode+ to a formal named \lstinline+in_value+ of type \lstinline*int*.
 A perfunctory check of the names for the variables and the types may seem that these variables are disparate.
 However, one may notice upon close inspection that \lstinline+SetInteger+ is a modifier of a dictionary.
 Therefore, it is essential that formal arguments of this modifier are named generically.
-In this work, we combine an automated \foreignlanguage{british}{analyser} with human inspection to classify cases where \emph{named casts} are used to point out both good and poor practices in using \emph{named casts}.
+In this work, we combine an automated analyser with human inspection to classify cases where \emph{named casts} are used to point out both good and poor practices in using \emph{named casts}.